avivl/cloud-sre-agent/README.md

 - **Multi-Cloud Ready**: Support for GCP, AWS, and hybrid environments
 - **Container Native**: Kubernetes integration with pod and namespace awareness
-- **Extensible Design**: Easy addition of new log sources and processing capabilities
+- **Extensible Design**: Easy addition of log sources and processing capabilities
 - **Scalable Processing**: Horizontal scaling with load balancing and distribution

 **Cost Optimization:**